BirokratSide/mBills-main/readme.md

 # MBills

+### The loop

+- I call a method by their API
+- They call a webhook that I have set up (reverse-api).

+This is why I need to verify that it is really them when they are sending the response to the webhook.
+The provider signs each request and then I have to verify the signature.

+## Old information (might still be useful)

-## Todos:
+### Todos:

 - Finish the HTTP client to actually be able to create requests to the server.

-## Open questions

-- Can I recieve test apiKey, secretKey to have my way around the application?

-- Most of the payment status updates are sent via webhooks which is a single URL configured for your API key.
-Where can I get this URL?
-Are there standard libraries for languages that can be used to connect to the webhook?

-- I don't understand how to correctly verify the response.

-- Decorator pattern comes in handy every once in a while - check it out in free time.

-## How to implement
+### How to implement

 #### How to authenticate to mBills server.